This SQL tutorial explains how to use the SQL INTERSECT operator with syntax and examples.

 The SQL INTERSECT operator is used to return the results of 2 or more SELECT statements.
-However, it only returns the rows selected by all queries.
+However, it only returns the rows selected by all queries or data sets.
 If a record exists in one query and not in the other, it will be omitted from the INTERSECT results.

 Each SQL statement within the SQL INTERSECT must have the same number of fields in the result sets with similar data types.

 The syntax for the SQL INTERSECT operator is:

 The following is a SQL INTERSECT operator example that has one field with the same data type:

 SELECT supplier_id FROM suppliers INTERSECT SELECT supplier_id FROM orders;

 In this SQL INTERSECT example, if a supplier_id appeared in both the suppliers and orders table, it would appear in your result set.